Types of Mortgages Explained & How to Choose the Right One

 • This means your mortgage payments will be lower, but at the end of the mortgage term you will still owe the original amount you borrowed which you will need to repay.

-• Another type of mortgage available is retirement interest-only mortgages which are designed for older borrowers who want to live in their home without paying off their mortgage.
+• Another type of mortgage available are retirement interest-only mortgages which are designed for older borrowers who want to live in their home without paying off their mortgage.
 See more information in our guide What are retirement interest-only (RIO) mortgages and should I get one?

 Buyer type